-- In simple terms withdrawal of general consent simply means that CBI officers will lose all powers of a police officer as soon as they enter the state unless the state government has allowed them. - It will have no impact on investigation of cases already registered with CBI as old cases were registered when General Consent Existed.
+- It means the CBI will not be able to register any fresh case involving a central government official or a private person stationed in the states who withdrew their general consent, without getting case-specific consent. - In simple terms withdrawal of general consent simply means that CBI officers will lose all powers of a police officer as soon as they enter the state unless the state government has allowed them. - It will have no impact on investigation of cases already registered with CBI as old cases were registered when general consent existed.

-What was the Calcutta High Court verdict?
+What was the Calcutta High Court's earlier verdict over CBI investigation in the state affairs?

-- Calcutta High Court recently ruled in a case of illegal coal mining and cattle smuggling being investigated by the CBI, that the central agency cannot be stopped from probing an employee of the Central Government in another state.
-The order has been challenged in the Supreme Court. - In Vinay Mishra vs the CBI, Calcutta HC ruled in July this year that corruption cases must be treated equally across the country, and a central government employee could not be "distinguished" just because his office was located in a state that had withdrawn general consent. - The HC also said that withdrawal of consent would apply in cases where only employees of the State Government were Involved.
+- Calcutta High Court recently ruled in a case of illegal coal mining and cattle smuggling being investigated by the CBI, that the central agency cannot be stopped from probing an employee of the central government in another state.
+The order has been challenged in the Supreme Court. - In Vinay Mishra vs the CBI, Calcutta HC ruled in July this year that corruption cases must be treated equally across the country, and a central government employee could not be "distinguished" just because his office was located in a state that had withdrawn general consent. - The HC also said that withdrawal of consent would apply in cases where only employees of the state government were involved.